imagej/imagej.github.io/_pages/tutorials/hue-game.md

 This game is based on an online demonstration of [xrite.com](http://www.xrite.com/custom_page.aspx?PageID=77&Lang=en) and is included in Fiji to demonstrate a couple of things:

 -   Humans' color perception is a tricky thing (take home lesson: use color maps to analyze images visually)
--   how to override ImageJ1's mouse listeners from a script
+-   how to override ImageJ 1.x's mouse listeners from a script
 -   that you can have fun in Fiji

 It is also educating to play with the hues that are displayed.
 The script represents colors in the {% include wikipedia title='CIELAB' text='CIELab space'%}.
 The *L* axis represents the luminance.
 The *a* and *b* axes represent the hue (*a* is often referred to as the green/red axis and *b* as yellow/blue one, but this is not quite an accurate notion).